Bivariate $P$-polynomial association schemes: Outlook

 \section{Outlook}

 All the notions introduced in this paper should be generalizable to more than two variables.
 This would lead to the definition of a multivariate $P$-polynomial association scheme but would require a generalization of the definition \ref{def:compa} about the compatibility of a multivariate polynomial.
 The direct product of $n$ different $P$-polynomial association schemes or the symmetrization of a $P$-polynomial association scheme with $n$ classes would be examples of $n$-variate $P$-polynomial association schemes.
 It would also be interesting to find more examples of association schemes with the bivariate (or more generally, multivariate) $Q$-polynomial property.
-A first step could be to investigate if this property is present in all the examples presented in Section \ref{sec:ex1}.
+A first step could be to investigate if this property is present in all the examples presented in Section \ref{sec:ex}.
+For the non-binary Johnson scheme, the dual eigenvalues are given in \cite{Dun,TAG}, and for the association schemes based on attenuated spaces, in \cite{Kur}.
+These results may allow us to prove that these schemes are bivariate $Q$-polynomial using Propoition \ref{eq:propQ}.

 In the monovariate case, it is well-known that $P$-polynomial association schemes correspond to distance-regular graphs \cite{BI}.
 A bivariate generalization of the concept of distance-regular graph that would be equivalent to the notion of bivariate $P$-polynomial association scheme could be explored.